Jessica Pegula Net Worth: Her Earnings, Brand Deals And Fancy Assets

 More than her exploits on the tennis court, it is her staggering net worth that has caught the attention of netizens in the past few months, particularly during the 2023 Wimbledon Open.
 While tennis, as a sport, pays healthy dividends, Jessica Pegula’s net worth amounts to billions of dollars― a figure that is unheard of for sports personalities to accumulate throughout their careers.
 Her impressive net worth certainly ranks her as the richest tennis player of all time, and one of the richest sports personalities in the world, if not the richest.

-As the multi-billion-dollar owner continues to impress everyone with her rock-solid performances in women’s singles, women’s doubles and mixed doubles events at the US Open 2023, we take a look at Jessica Pegula’s immaculate net worth, her career earnings, all the brands she endorses, and more.
+As the billionaire continues to impress everyone with her rock-solid performances in women’s singles, women’s doubles and mixed doubles events at the US Open 2023, we take a look at Jessica Pegula’s immaculate net worth including her career earnings, all the brands she endorses and more.

 An overview of Jessica Pegula’s professional tennis career